afnom/missing-semester/_2024/using_cli_tools_for_work.md

 Like Docker, Kubernetes works with [OCI](https://opencontainers.org/) container images.
 The *minimum deployable unit* for a container image is called a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
 Unlike Docker, the minimum deployable unit can include one or more containers [^1].

-It is unlikely that you will declare Pods directly.
+It is unusual to declare Pods directly.
 For most applications, you will work with Kinds that can be used to manage one or more pods: Deployments, Stateful Sets, Daemon Sets and (Cron) Jobs.

 [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) are where the scaling features of Kubernetes begin to appear.
 They allow a *desired number of pods* to be declared and managed automatically.
 This should generally be considered as the **default option** for deploying a container, as it can be scaled to one or more instances of the container both manually and [automatically](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), and can be scaled down to zero to switch it off.